 Run your sprinkler system manually.

 Many timed sprinkler systems don’t account for recent rainfall and don’t water just the plants that need it the most.
-Try only running your sprinklers when you really need to, and focus on the plants that need the extra water the most.
+Try only running your sprinklers when you really need to.
+When you do turn them on, focus on the plants that need the extra water the most.
 For example, most lawns only need about 1 inch of water per week.

 Native plants are more suited to the local climate than the typical lawn.
 In California, for example, native plants are built to withstand a dry climate and don’t need to be watered as much.
 Filling your garden with mostly native plants will save you water and work to keep them alive in an unfamiliar climate.
 Putting a layer of mulch around plants and trees in your garden will also help them retain moisture.